Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Methods

-\subsubsection{Semi-automatic labelling pipeline (SAL)}
+\subsection{Semi-automatic labelling pipeline (SAL)}

-We aim to develop a classification system for discharge letters that can work on an unlabelled dataset.
-To do so, we aim to construct weak labels that a supervised classification model can subsequently use.
-This section presents a methodology to construct weak labels by extracting diagnosis strings from discharge letters and clustering them.
+Developing a weakly supervised classification pipeline for discharge letters requires a procedure to derive weak labels for at least a subset of data.
+Weak labels are labels that can be automatically associated to the data but that might contain some noise.
+This section presents a methodology to construct these weak labels by extracting diagnosis strings from discharge letters and clustering them.
 This allows the creation of groups of diagnoses related to the same disease or symptoms that can be exploited as labels.
-This step corresponds to Step 1 (SAL) of Figure \ref{fig:global-pipeline}.
+This step corresponds to Step 1 (SAL) of Figure \ref{fig:global-pipeline}.a.

-Our approach combines regular expressions for extracting diagnosis strings and a customized clustering pipeline based on the BERT model.
+Our approach combines regular expressions for extracting diagnosis strings and a customized clustering pipeline based on a transformer model.
+In the following sections, we describe in detail these sub-steps.